Lighthouses of Spain: Western Andalusia

 Isla Verde

 1864.
 Inactive since the 1980s.
-9 m (30 ft) octagonal cylindrical stone tower rising from a 1-story keeper's house.
+9 m (30 ft) octagonal cylindrical stone tower, formerly attached to a 1-story keeper's house but now standing alone.
 Antonio Fernandez Ruz has a 2016 closeup photo, Francisco Montero Diaz has a photo, another closeup of the light tower is available, and Google has a satellite view.
 Endangered: Juan Yborra Golpe's 2021 closeup and Google's 2022 street view show the light tower much in need of restoration.
 The lighthouse was built on an island but the island has disappeared within an extensive area of fill extending the Algeciras waterfront.
 Located on the Calle Gaitan Ayala in the commercial port area of Algeciras.
 Site and tower closed; the available photos were all taken from a distance. ex-Admiralty D2422.

 * Punta Carnero (Bahía de Algeciras)